Multi-label Classification using Labels as Hidden Nodes: Introduction

+and the subset $0/1$ loss\footnote{Note that we sometimes refer to these in their score form (where higher is better): Hamming score and exact match, respectively}:

+where $[a]=1$ if condition $a$ holds, $\ypred=h(\x)$, and $\y = \ypred$ only when both vectors are exactly equivalent.
+In other words, $0/1$ loss is $1$ wherever Hamming loss is greater than $0$.

+From a probabilistic perspective, targeting \Eq{eq:EM} results in \Eq{eq:MAP} (results, e.g., in \cite{OnLabelDependence2,MCC2}).
+This means that both \alg{CC} and \alg{LP} are suited to $0/1$ loss, but, whereas \alg{CC} methods attempt to make a tractable search of $p(\y|\x)$ using the chain rule, \alg{LP}-based methods typically focus on reducing the possible candidates for $\y$ at inference time (i.e., a much-reduced smaller search space $\Y$).
+There exist many other variations and extensions for this methodology also, but essentially, discussion often focuses on label dependence and modeling labels together.

-In this manuscript we more thoroughly elaborate and formalize the earlier arguments, and provide theoretical backing to the respective claims.
-Building on this, we create novel methods.
-These methods draw inspiration from neural network methods in the sense of having a hidden layer representation consisting of nodes or units but have the particular advantage that they do not need gradient based learners (e.g., back propagation) to learn the hidden nodes. {\pink We achieve this with the idea of `synthetic' labels.
-The resulting methods obtain a high-performing chain without needing to invest} effort in chain ordering (contrasting with the earlier methods that invest vast computational power into this step).
-This method can be extended with a second layer of \texttt{BR}, thus combining the advantages of \texttt{BR} (independent outputs), \texttt{MBR} (regularization) and \texttt{CC} (modeling labels together for increased predictive power); and then additionally {\pink by generalizing techniques from the \texttt{LP} family of methods, to create synthetic labels also from the label space}, which becomes an additional inner layer of nodes.
-These methods show strong performance on multi-label datasets, and they also provide a strong base for promising future work along the same line.
+In this manuscript we more-thoroughly elaborate on earlier arguments (\Sec{sec:role}), and extend them.
+In particular we compare different views of label dependence; a probabilistic view, and a neural-network view (\Sec{sec:cc2br}).
+Building on the latter formulation, we create novel methods (\Sec{sec:novel}).
+These methods draw inspiration from neural network methods in the sense of having a hidden layer representation consisting of nodes or units but have the particular advantage that they do not need gradient based learners (e.g., back propagation) to learn the hidden nodes.
+We achieve this with the idea of `synthetic' labels.
+The resulting methods obtain a high-performing chain without needing to invest effort in chain ordering (contrasting with the earlier methods that invest much computational power into this step).
+Our evaluation and discussion of methods and their performance is given in \Sec{sec:experiments}.
+Compared to related and competitive methods from the literature, our methods show strong performance on multi-label datasets, and they also provide a strong base for promising future work along the same line.
+Finally, in \Sec{sec:conclusions} we summarize and draw conclusions.

-The rest of the paper is organized as follows.
-In \Sec{sec:role} we review and expand the discussion of the role of label dependence in multi-label classification.
-In \Sec{sec:cc2br} we lean on theory from probabilistic graphical models and neural networks to derive a top performing multi-label classifier where output nodes are unconnected (as in \texttt{BR}), demonstrating the equivalence of such a classifier with an optimally-structured classifier based on label dependence.
-In \Sec{sec:novel} we present our novel methods, and discuss related work.
-In \Sec{sec:experiments} we conduct and discuss results of an empirical evaluation of our proposed methods against related and competitive methods from the literature; and finally, in \Sec{sec:conclusions} we summarize and draw conclusions.